Some of the links in this post may be affiliate links.

 Most of the moisture that they get is from morning dew in nature.

 Tillandsias grow as epiphytes (attached to trees) or lithophytes (attached to rocks or stones) in nature.
+They often grow on the highest tree branches where they will receive very bright light.

 How Do You Care For Tillandsia Xerographica?